IAMMone93/SOC-Investigations/README.md

 ## What Happened

-The security system flagged an email as suspicious because it came from an external domain using an unusual top-level domain (.me).
+The security system flagged an email as suspicious because it came from an external domain using an unusual top level domain (.me).

-Basically, the system said:
-"Hey… this email looks sketchy.
-Someone should check it."

-So I investigated it using Splunk.

 ---

-## Investigation Workflow (SOC Triage Process)
+## SOC Triage Process

 ### 1. Search the correct log source
+Logs are the timeline a SOC uses to investigate what happened on a system or network.
+They record things like logins, errors, process activity, and network connections, and analysts use them in a SIEM to detect alerts, investigate incidents, and figure out if something malicious is going on.

-I started by searching email logs in Splunk:
+I started by searching email logs in Splunk: index=* datasource=email

-index=* datasource=email

 This filtered the data down to only email activity.